rackerlabs/technical-blog/CONTRIBUTING.md

 a pleasant experience while maintaining a visual and consistent content standard, complete these steps before writing and submitting a blog entry for publishing.

+## Prerequisites

+To contribute to this repository you must satisfy the following list of requirements:

+- Have an active GitHub account
+- Install Hugo on your local machine
+  -  ```make install hugo```

 ## Prepare to contribute

 We encourage a triangular workflow in GitHub as a best practice.